itspriddle/snuggie/README.markdown

 ## Copyright

-Copyright (c) 2011 Site5 LLC.
+Copyright (c) 2012 Site5.com.
 See LICENSE for details.